Combination of unstressed pronouns: se lo pide, nos lo dice, te las enseña...

 Exceptions!

-1. When both pronouns are third person, the indirect pronoun changes to se, in both singular and plural ( explícalela ⭢ explícasela).
+1. When both pronouns are third person, the indirect pronoun changes to se, both singular and plural ( explícalela ⭢ explícasela).

 2. With entre, hasta, según we use stressed pronouns (según tú and not según ti).